Visual Sample of Speaking and Writing Content

 Victoria plays a key role in Ulster's Researcher Development Programme which consists of workshops, specialist skills sessions, online courses, PhD researcher initiatives and personal development activities.
 She curates doctoral screening sessions on the Magee Campus.

 Victoria currently teaches across the following undergraduate modules: Advanced Editing Techniques; Art Direction & Production Design; Business of Film & Television; Cinematography Techniques; Dramatic Short Filmmaking; Horror Film: Theory & Practice; Representing Violence; and Final Project: Theory & Practice.
 Former modules include: Aesthetics & Politics; Media, Culture & Identity; Studying the Media; Psychoanalysis & Film; and Media Studies & Production.
-Victoria is the Study Abroad Coordinator for Cinematic Arts and an Employability & Professional Development Advisory panellist for the Faculty of Arts, Humanities & Social Sciences.
+Victoria is an advisory panelist on the Employability & Professional Development Committee; the Digital Learning Committee; and the Ethics Committee for the Faculty of Arts, Humanities & Social Sciences.